kyleko1234/myEasyLedger/rest_api/Documentation/JournalEntry/Contents/Retrieve a JournalEntry.md

 ### Retrieve a JournalEntry
 Endpoint: `GET /journalEntry/{id}`

+Authorization: User making the request must belong to the organization that owns the specified entry..

 Retrieves an existing entry using the supplied id.

 ___
 #### Request Body Parameters
 None.